parrt/cs601/lectures/github-dev.md

 $ git pull upstream master # pull original to, say, laptop
 $ git push origin master   # push back to my fork on github
 ```

+A `pull` is the same as a fetch and merge.

 ## Pull requests